manelxpto/correlational-tractography-DSI-Studio/README.md

 # correlational-tractography-DSI-Studio
 - Bash script to perform correlational tractography (connectometry analysis) in DSI Studio

-- DSI Studio allows manual performance of correlational tractography, but for large numbers of study variables, a shell script is handy.
+- DSI Studio allows manual performance of correlational tractography, but for large numbers of study variables, a bash/shell script is handy.

 **--action=cnt:** to perform connectometry